-Diamond Hill Trail is a 5.6 mile moderately trafficked loop trail located near Cumberland, RI that features beautiful wild flowers and is rated as moderate.
+Diamond Hill Trail is a 5.6 mile moderately trafficked loop trail located near Cumberland, Rhode Island that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.

 The trails provide a lot of options to suit a lot of different skill levels.

 I agree with several earlier reviews that the trails are not very well marked in many places.
 Still, it's pretty tough to really get lost -- and the diversity of terrain (and difficulty levels) and natural beauty still make this a well-deserved repeat hike!
 Overall, perhaps, a "moderate" rating may be appropriate: but there are many -- many! -- sections that are very challenging, both up and down.
 I strongly advise bringing good trekking-hiking poles with you, and plan to take periodic breaks along the way.
 (I also don't recommend hiking this when the temperatures are in the mid-90's with high humidity. . . learn from my dumb mistake!)

 No markings, mostly up hill tough coming down with all the rocks bring a walking stick and it will help

 Totally could not find the actual trailhead.
 We ended up finding one at the state park across the road from where it was supposed to be.
 It's a lovely area, and we got delicious ice cream afterward.
 But very difficult to find and follow.

 Beautiful day.
 Mountain bike race happening, made it challenging to hike with small children.
 Trailhead and signage lacking.

 Not terrible, not great....an ok short hike.
 The condition of the park and trail is fair, the summit unclear and unspectacular, and the old ski-slope alternate descent a mess.
 I brought 3 little boys here on their second introduction to hiking, and the only thing that made any impression was the batman logo graffiti painted on one of the rock walls.